mattermost/docs/source/manage/logging.rst

 File target configuration options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 File targets support rotation and compression triggered by size and/or duration.
-From Mattermost v9.3, new `log levels for AD/LDAP <#log-levels>`__ have been added and can be set separately from other logging.

 +-------------+----------+---------------------------------------------------------------------------------------------------------------------+
 | **Key**     | **Type** | **Description**                                                                                                     |